awalsh3/anniewalsh.com/README.md

 This README documents how to get annie-walsh.com up and running.
 It is a personal portfolio website.
 No db but a rails app nonethless.

-Things you may want to cover:
+Things I may want to cover:

 * Ruby version - whatever the latest is